 I don’t want to say absolutely that the current state of relief in my beloved phalanges stems from the use of these needles, but it seems to make sense that at least some of the relief is due to the fact that it doesn’t require as much effort to stitch when I’m using them.

-So, that’s something to consider, if you have hand fatigue or joint pain when you stitch.
+So, that’s something to consider, if you have hand fatigue when you stitch.
 It could be the effort required by the needle, if the tip isn’t as sharp as it could be and isn’t breaking into the fabric with ease.